MinterTeam/minter-android-blockchain/README.md

 MinterBlockChainApi.initialize();
 ```

-Or you can pass you own
+Or it's HIGHLY RECOMMENDED to use you own node instead of Minter's.
 ```java
 MinterBlockChainApi.initialize("https://your-node.local");
 ```